readbeyond/aeneas/README.rst

 3. `FFmpeg <https://www.ffmpeg.org/>`__
 4. `eSpeak <http://espeak.sourceforge.net/>`__
 5. Python modules ``BeautifulSoup4``, ``lxml``, and ``numpy``
-6. (Optional but strongly recommended) Python C headers to compile the Python C extensions
+6. Python C headers to compile the Python C extensions (Optional but strongly recommended)
-7. (Optional but strongly recommended) A shell supporting UTF-8
+7. A shell supporting UTF-8 (Optional but strongly recommended)
-8. (Only required if you want to download audio from YouTube) Python module ``pafy``
+8. Python module ``pafy`` (Optional, only required if you want to download audio from YouTube)

 Supported Platforms
 ~~~~~~~~~~~~~~~~~~~